aframevr/aframe-site/src/faq/index.md

 ## How can I get in touch with the A-Frame team?

-We are extremely responsive on.
+We are an extremely responsive and helpful bunch.
 You can reach us via:

 - [A-Frame Slack channel][slack]
 - Twitter [@aframevr][twitter]